B2B Content Marketing and LinkedIn Advertising | Industrial Product Marketing Part 4, Jim Londeree

 Yeah, Great.

-So we'll get into some specific case studies if we have time later in the show.
-But just to start, since this episode is targeted or focused on the industrial product or industrial supply space, could you talk a little bit about either companies you've worked with and or you know, specific verticals within the space that you have experienced in your Dream Factory?
+So we’ll get into some specific case studies if we have time later in the show.
+But just to start, since this episode is targeted or focused on the industrial product or industrial supply space, could you talk a little bit about either company you’ve worked with and or you know, specific verticals within the space that you have experienced in your Dream Factory?

 05:10 – Jim Londeree (Guest)

 Sure.
-So I think the most interesting ones are the ones where they have specialized manufacturing of some type or they have a product that's super niche.
+So, I think the most interesting ones are the ones where they have specialized manufacturing of some type, or they have a product that’s super niche.

-So we have a number of clients that are in power plastics, you know, just really niche kind of product lines, and so their target audience is usually like a buyer that has a very narrow focus.
-And so what you're always trying to do is develop highly relevant content, which in this case, means you have to get really deep, you have to really get into the why, and the details of those products.
-So in most cases in a B2C arrangement, it's kind of a more Mass Communication Shotgun Approach, and while what we do, is more of an Account-Based Marketing Sniper Approach, where we talk directly to those people and we target them through channels that speak to them, and that they find relevant.
+So, we have a number of clients that are in power plastics, you know, just really niche kind of product lines, and so their target audience is usually like a buyer that has a very narrow focus.
+And so, what you’re always trying to do is develop highly relevant content, which in this case, means you have to get really deep, you have to really get into the why, and the details of those products.
+So, in most cases in a B2C arrangement, it’s kind of a more Mass Communication Shotgun Approach, and while what we do, is more of an Account-Based Marketing Sniper Approach, where we talk directly to those people and we target them through channels that speak to them, and that they find relevant.

 05:59 – John Bertino (Host)